Department of Health Policy and Management (HPM)

 758 Underserved Populations and Health Reform (3).
 Students will gain an understanding of how the changes in the health care market affect care for underserved populations and will develop strategies to ensure that the needs of these populations are met.

-759 Issues in Health Policy and Reform (2).
-The course will familiarize students with the history of health reform in the U.S., explore issues in health policy, analyze the impact of health politics on policymaking.
+759 Health Policy Analysis and Advocacy for Health Leaders (2).
+The course will familiarize students with the history of health reform in the U.S., explore issues in health policy, and analyze the impact of health politics on policymaking.

 760 Healthcare Quality and Information Management (3).
 Integrates essential methods and principles in healthcare quality and information management.
 Emphasis on use of information to measure and improve quality.
 Will include presentations, individual/group projects, exercises, and group discussion.